phoihos/vscode-translate-it/README.md

 To use the extension go to the Command Palette (`Cmd+Shift+P` on macOS or `Ctrl+Shift+P` on Windows) and launch `Translate it` command.
 > Recommends to use keyboard shortcut `Shift+Alt+T`

-And you can remove translation highlight, if you execute `Translate it` command again with empty selection.
+And you can remove translation highlighting, if you execute `Translate it` command again with empty selection.

 ![Demo 1](./images/readme/demo1.gif)